 Posts Tagged ‘Kelloggia’

 Although it had only been 9 days since I’d been to Potter Mountain with my rock garden friends (see NARGS Campout Day 3: Potter Mountain), when John Koenig expressed interest in going to Potter Mountain, I was anxious to go back.
 This was a new spot for John, and I wanted to look for more plants of the California stickseed (Hackelia californica) and do some more exploring along Road 2154 between Potter and Staley Creek Road 2134 that we travel to get up there.
-We had a beautiful clear day.
+We had a beautiful clear day on June 30.
 Although it was still hot (what a wretchedly long heat wave!), it wasn’t as bad as it had been, and most of what we did wasn’t too taxing for a warm day.

 Have you ever heard of Potter Mountain in Douglas County?
 I may have seen the name on a map, but I’d never heard anyone mention it.
 I had no idea what I was missing!
 I’m always excited to find new places, and several weeks ago when my husband and I were hiking along the ridge of Balm Mountain (see Butterflies, Blossoms, and Boulders on Balm Mountain), I couldn’t stop looking at a craggy summit a few miles due east.
 Later, looking at a map, I discovered it was Potter Mountain, and I was thrilled to find it was just off Road 2154, a major road (for a gravel road, that is) that traverses much of the Calapooya crest.
 This might actually be an easy place to access.
 With so many interesting plants in the Calapooyas, I couldn’t wait to check it out.
 Yesterday, July 25, I finally got to do it.
 Read the rest of this entry »